DEXA (dual energy X-ray absorptiometry) scan

 - if there’s any possibility you may be pregnant

 The scan itself will usually take between 10 and 20 minutes.
-But you’ll need to allow longer for your appointment because you may need other tests too.
+But allow longer for your appointment because you may need other tests too.

-Your health professional will ask you to lie on your back on a padded table during the scan.
-The table is open, so you won’t be enclosed in any way (in a tunnel, for example).
+Your radiographer will ask you to lie on your back on a padded table during the DEXA scan.
+You won’t be enclosed in any way (in a tunnel, for example).
 The X-ray machine will be underneath you.
 It sends out invisible beams of radiation, which pass through your bones to a detector that’s positioned above your body.
 The detector has a long, thin ‘arm’, which will pass up and down the area being tested – usually your hips or spine.

 The detector will measure the amount of radiation it receives that has passed through your bones.
 This information is then used to generate images on a computer monitor, which show how dense your bone is.

 Sometimes, you may have another scan called a vertebral fracture assessment (VFA).
 This is done in the same way as a DEXA scan but can check for fractures in your spine.
-It will only take another few minutes to have this.
+It will take another 5 to 10 minutes.

-A radiologist – a doctor trained to interpret X-ray images – will analyse your DEXA scan results.
-They’ll send their findings in a report to your GP or the doctor who referred you for the scan.
-Before you leave your appointment, you should be told when to expect your results and how to get them.
-It will generally take a few days.
+A doctor trained to interpret X-ray images will analyse your DEXA scan results.
+They’ll send their findings in a report to your GP or the health professional who referred you for the bone density scan.
+Before you leave your appointment, the radiographer will usually tell you when to expect your results and how to get them.
+It will generally take a week or two.

 You will get two numbers from your DEXA scan: a T-score and a Z-score.